MariaBrodowska/UndercoverGameClone/README.md

 # Undercover Game

-A Flutter implementation of the Undercover social deduction game, created as a recruitment assignment.
+A Flutter implementation of the Undercover social game, created as a recruitment assignment.

 ## About

-This is a clone of the popular party game where players try to identify the undercover agent among them.
+This is a clone of the popular game where players try to identify the undercover agent among them.
 The game supports 3-12 players and includes features such as role assignment, voting mechanics, timer functionality and rankings.

 **Game Rules:**